 3. Honestly evaluate your financial priorities.

-After you write down what you’re spending your money on, it might surprise you.
-In our case, our spending wasn’t matching up with what we wanted our priorities to be or the way we wanted to be living.
+After you write down where you’re spending your money, it might surprise you.
+In our case, our spending wasn’t matching up with how we wanted to live.

 It was a classic example of saying one thing, but doing another.